d15rup7or/Labs/Brainpan/README.md

 s.close()
 ```
-Executing the script causes Access violation as seen below:
+Execution of the script causes *Access violation* again and leads to crash:

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Brainpan/img/overwriting-eip.png)

-The current pattern inside the EIP is 35724134
+As you can see above, the pattern inside the EIP is **35724134**

-As we've got the pattern located inside the instruction pointer (EIP), let's determine the offset (aka exact location of the address). which will allow us to point to malicious shellcode
+After having the pattern located inside the instruction pointer (EIP), let's determine the offset (known as the exact location of the address) and make it point to our malicious shellcode.

+`ruby pattern_offset.rb -q 35724134`

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Brainpan/img/pattern-offset-ruby.png)

-Metasploit generator is a handy tool, though it is abysmally slow

-Stack addresses EAX EIP ESP

-After executing it (.py script) we see the following output containing `Access violation`:

-The EIP was overwritten with .....

-`ruby pattern_offset.rb 35724134`

-Setting JMP ESP address and shellcode

-!(pattern_create)[]

-And we insert the output from above into the fuzzing script

-`aaa`

-After executing it (.py script) we see the following output containing `Access violation`:

-The EIP was overwritten with .....

-`ruby pattern_offset.rb -q 35724134`
-|
-|
-`[*] Exact match at offset 524`

-Exactly 524 bytes of 'crash' is needed in order to get us to EIP.
-Time to edit our fuzzer and see if we can overwrite eip with some B's (/x42).
+Exactly 524 bytes of junk is needed to get us to the EIP.

+Now our payload will look like this: `"A"*524+"B"*4+"C"*(900-524-4)`

+Our shellcode will be put just behind the 4 bytes that control EIP (at offset 524)

 Setting JMP ESP address and shellcode